OMIC-G/FLU/README.md

 After uploading to GISAID, you should access the GISAID website in order to release the samples.

-## Final report to SAÚDE PÚBLICA DE GALICIA
+## Final report to the autonomous community Health authorities

-In this final step, an .xlsx file is created with the data requested by SAÚDE PÚBLICA DE GALICIA.
+In this final step, an .xlsx file is created with the data requested by Saúde Pública, Servizo Galego de Saúde, Galicia, Spain.
 Again, we use R to write the .xlsx file including:
 - accession_id numbers from the fluCLI log
 - patient data and clade from the .ods from the LIS